qor/seo/README.md

 # SEO

-SEO provides an administrator interface to change HTML page's title, description, and meta tag's content, in thoe contents, you could embed variables that provided by developers.
+This SEO library allows for the management of and injection of dynamic data into HTML tags for the purpose of Search Engine Optimisation.
+Using the [QOR Admin](https://github.com/qor/admin) interface, an administrator can easily manage the content of an HTML page's title, description, and meta tags.

 [![GoDoc](https://godoc.org/github.com/qor/seo?status.svg)](https://godoc.org/github.com/qor/seo)

 ## Definition

-Define SEO settings struct with `Site-wide Settings` and `Page Related Settings`, For example:
+Define SEO settings struct with `Site-wide Settings` and `Page Related Settings`, for example:

 ```go
 type SEO struct {